 - Itching or rash after taking medication

 Have additional questions?
-Reach out to one of our dentists to get even more info on how to care for your tooth extraction site.
+Reach out to one of our dental extraction experts near you to get even more info on how to care for your tooth extraction site.